Justa Grata Honoria: Honoria Affair

 She was alleged to have been in relationship with and impregnated by a man that was working within her household, which was discussed by John of Antioch in the 7th century.
 Prior to this, Honoria had power as a royal Augusta, but this power was taken away following the affair.
 Being impregnated presented a problem to the line of succession: if Honoria had a son while her brother had daughters, there was a chance that rule could pass to Honoria’s son, not including a possible struggle with Honoria and her lover.
 The man she had relations with was put to death and she was married to senator Herculanus.

 The emperor was distracted with a multitude of different issues, such as the attack of Britain, North Africa, and Spain, as well as the continuous advance of Attila the Hun.
 The Western empire was being continuously weakened, and Honoria hastened the Huns' invasion with her message to Attila the Hun.
-In A.D.
-450, she sent her eunuch, Hyacinthus, to Attila with a message asking for assistance in exchange for a reward, also sending her ring as proof of her earnestness.
+In 450, she sent her eunuch, Hyacinthus, to Attila with a message asking for assistance in exchange for a reward, also sending her ring as proof of her earnestness.
 In response, Attila sent ambassadors to announce that he would marry Honoria and to insist that her title was returned; the Romans refused on both accounts.
 Shortly afterwards, Attila invaded Roman Gaul.

 Honoria was said by contemporaries, such as the historian Priscus of Panium, to be the main cause of Attila’s invasion, but some modern historians have taken a more favorable stance on her.
 J.B Bury, a proponent of rehabilitating Honoria's reputation, called her "another of those political women whose perils and accomplishments lend color to the history of the Theodosian era."
 Kenneth Holum has said that her message was not the only factor in provoking the Huns' attack.
 It is possible that the Huns would have invaded otherwise given their reliance on Roman goods to upkeep their economy.
 Attila’s army had been advancing for decades; their fight was reinvigorated by Honoria’s letter, as well as power struggles and changes with diplomacy in the Roman empire.
 Under Theodosius II, embassies sent to Attila continually denied his requests to send higher ranking officials.